-As you can imagine, having a "non-standard" name, I usually end up tripping the personnel and IT administrative systems that I have had to deal with in North America and Europe.
+As you can imagine, having a "non-standard" name like this, I usually end up tripping the personnel and IT administrative systems that I have had to deal with in North America and Europe.
 Most have been flexible enough to adapt their systems to suit my wishes.
-Those administrators and software engineers who hard-code specific (western) naming conventions in designing their systems have yet to learn the "mechanism, not policy" design principle.
+The people who hard-code specific (western) naming conventions while designing their systems have forgotten their CS 101 lessons about the "mechanism, not policy" design principle.

 A village in New York is called Ashokan.
 I don't know how it came about.
 The village is now largely under the Ashokan reservior which is said to supply water to about 50% of NYC residents.
 There is a tune called the "Ashokan Farewell" composed by Jay Unger.
 It was later used as the theme song in the PBS television series The Civil War .

 "Nadarajah" is a variation of the name "Nataraja."
 It is a manifestation of Lord Shiva as he dances his dance at the end of the universe!